Techniques for permaculture practitioners……

 The ORID (Objective, Reflective, Interpretive, Decisional) method is a form of a structured conversation led by a facilitator.

 The method was developed by the Institute for Cultural Affairs as a means to analyse facts and feelings, to ask about implications and to make decisions intelligently.
 It is a means of escaping the morass of maniacal meetings.

-When done by a facilitator with experience in the use of the method, participants are often unaware that they are taking part in a structured conversation.
+When done by a facilitator with some experience in the use of the method, participants are often unaware that they are taking part in a structured conversation.
 It is as if someone has sat down with the group and started an informal discussion.